 Should I start with mat or equipment?

 Equipment uses specialized spring resistance to build strength, flexibility, coordination and increase range of motion.
 Mat-based workout requires you to provide your own resistance solely through the use of your own body.
-Initially, equipment workout may provide more immediate tactile/sensory feedback, but has a steeper learning curve do to the use of equipment.
-Mat is the basis for the system and allows one to jump right in, but in the beginning the practice may be enhanced with the use of the equipment.
-It’s great to do both equipment and Mat right from the beginning.
+Equipment workout provide more immediate tactile/sensory feedback,.
+Mat is the basis for the system and allows one to jump right in, and the practice can be enhanced with the use of the equipment.
+It’s great to experience both equipment and Mat right from the beginning.

 Is the equipment good for flexibility?